archondigital/archondigital.github.io/_posts/2015-05-03-selfie-generation.md

 ---

-From sometime back in March, on a weekend when I had nothing better to do but walk around with a camera, creeping people out.
+The image is from one of the solo photowalks that I took sometime back in March.
+It was on a weekend when I had nothing better to do but walk around with a camera and creep strangers out.
 Spent that entire day taking pictures and just sort of forgot about these until today.

-I thought maybe I could rant a bit about how everyone does selfies, but nah, that subject has already been well covered by almost everyone else I follow so I'll just leave this photo here.
+I thought maybe I could rant a bit about how everyone does selfies, but nah, that subject has already been well covered by almost everyone else I follow, so I'll just leave this photo here.

 Taken while probably sitting down and resting using a Nikkor 50mm f/1.2 AI-S on an A6000.
 Black and white post-processing was done on Lightroom.
 [See image on Flickr][1] for EXIF.
 Posted originally on my [Instagram][2].